Example: websocket_demo.py

 Connection Refused

-• Check that the host/port match client connection string
+• Check that the host/port match the client connection string

 Events Out of Order